Devangaa/Calculator/README.md

 # Calculator

-A simple calculator with limited operation.
+A simple C++ calculator with limited operation.
+This Calculator can perform 4 operations and can perform 3 simple calculation operations on the latest version currently, the third version.
+This calculator still operated with simple cmd program, not an exe program, maybe soon.

 ## How to?